jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 **4:** Run Postgres:

-Make sure to execute the docker-compose command in the database_ny_taxi2025 directory:
+Make sure to execute the docker-compose command in the database_ny_taxi directory:

 ```
     docker-compose -f docker-compose-lesson1.yaml up